Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

 Evaluation practices typically assess performance in fewer languages than those supported during training.
-Most benchmarks evaluate 4--46 languages, significantly less than the 100+ languages many models theoretically support.
-This evaluation gap shows the relative scarcity of multilingual vision-language benchmarks and the field's continued bias toward high-resource languages.
+Most benchmarks evaluate 4--46 languages, significantly fewer than the 100+ languages that many models theoretically support.
+This evaluation gap highlights the relative scarcity of multilingual vision-language benchmarks and the field's continued bias toward high-resource languages.
 We discuss the evaluation in more detail in Section~\ref{sec:benchmarks}.

-Typically, the development of a multilingual vision-language model starts with a multilingual language-only model and then adds multimodal capabilities via continued pre-training with pre-trained vision representations.
+Typically, the development of a multilingual vision-language model starts with a multilingual language-only model, which is then augmented with multimodal capabilities through continued pre-training with pre-trained vision representations.
 Some models take the opposite approach: they start with an English-only vision-language model and extend to multiple languages by replacing the text encoder.
 Models like mCLIP \citep{carlsson-etal-2022-cross}, PEFT-CLIP \citep{zhang-etal-2023-parameter}, and CliCoTea \citep{karoui-etal-2023-stop} demonstrate that existing English vision-language models can be successfully adapted through knowledge distillation or parameter-efficient fine-tuning with competitive performance.

 As we discussed in Section~\ref{sec:goals}, there are two conflicting requirements for multilingual vision-language models: language neutrality and cultural awareness.
-Language neutrality can be easily incorporated in the training objectives to enforce consistent representations across languages, for instance, models employing contrastive learning on translated captions, which we often do in encoder models (e.g., NLLB-CLIP \citep{visheratin2023}, CliCoTea \citep{karoui-etal-2023-stop}).
-However, explicit cultural awareness objectives remain absent from current training procedures, as it is not clear how this could be achieved.
-Cultural awareness is primarily achieved through diverse training data that includes authentic images from different cultural contexts and authentic descriptions in the local languages (e.g., ALIGN \citep{pmlr-v139-jia21b}, mBLIP \cite{{geigle-etal-2024-mblip}}, Centurio \citep{geigle2025centuriodriversmultilingualability}).
-For commercial models, this information is often undisclosed (e.g., LLaMA 4, Gemma 3 \citep{gemmateam2025gemma3technicalreport}).
+Language neutrality can be easily incorporated into training objectives to enforce consistent representations across languages; for instance, models that employ contrastive learning on translated captions, as we often see in encoder models (e.g., NLLB-CLIP \citep{visheratin2023}, CliCoTea \citep{karoui-etal-2023-stop}).
+However, there is no work on culturally aware training objectives, so it is not clear how culture can be integrated, apart from including authentic images from different cultural contexts and authentic descriptions in the local languages.
+Such is the case for ALIGN \citep{pmlr-v139-jia21b}, mBLIP \citep{geigle-etal-2024-mblip}, Centurio \citep{geigle2025centuriodriversmultilingualability}.
+For commercial models, this information is often undisclosed.